If you're just about to redesign your website, stop everything.

 Our experience has been that content is a time-consuming task and so there isn’t usually a lot of it.
 It’s how a lot of agencies in Perth are able to design a website with just a rough idea of the content or the structure of pages, but this is a big issue.

-When it comes time to putting the content into the finished website, it could seriously impact the design or even functionality because you’re now trying to make the website work around the content you’ve popped into the site, when it should be the other way around.
+When it comes time to put the content into the finished website, it could seriously impact the design or even functionality because you’re now trying to make the website work around the content you’ve popped into the site, when it should be the other way around.

 It could even mean having to change the menu design at the last minute because the information architecture wasn’t finalised.